Women will march again with aim to become a political force | Taiwan News

 "We made a lot of noise," said Elaine Wynn, an organizer.
 "But now how do we translate that noise into something concrete or fulfilling?"

-Wynn, president of the Nevada State Board of Education and former wife of casino mogul Steve Wynn, said women make up half of the state's congressional delegation, including Democrat Catherine Cortez Masto, who became the first Latina in the U.S. Senate in 2016.
-Nevada also has one of the highest percentages of female state lawmakers in the country, and women are mayors of its three largest cities.
+Democrats believe they have a good chance of winning the seat held by embattled Republican Sen. Dean Heller and weakening the GOP's hold on the chamber.

-Organizers say Nevada is also a microcosm of larger national issues like immigration, as well as the debate over gun control after the deadliest mass shooting in modern history.
+Organizers say Nevada is also a microcosm of larger national issues such as immigration and gun control after Las Vegas became the scene of the deadliest mass shooting in modern history.

-Following the October massacre, the rally will be held at the University of Nevada, Las Vegas' stadium 10 miles (16 kilometers) southeast of the famous Strip where a gunman opened fire onto a concert, killing 58 people.
+Following the October massacre, the Sunday rally is being held at the University of Nevada, Las Vegas' stadium 10 miles (16 kilometers) southeast of the famous Strip where a gunman opened fire on a concert, killing 58 people.

 Minnie Wood, a nurse practitioner who participated in the 2017 gathering in Las Vegas, said she was left with a sense of solidarity and "this feeling of almost a quickening, this resistance brewing."